A border community, ICE at odds over release of detainees with covid

 In quarantine, the Cameroonian man says he feels fine and Robert said he is experiencing mild dizziness.
 After 10 days and they’re cleared, Kramer said the foundation will pick them up again.

-Laura Rivera, director of a Southern Poverty Law Center program that provides free legal representation to immigrants in custody in Georgia and Louisiana, said they have heard of similar ICE drop-offs in Georgia but did not say anything to the media to avoid creating a backlash against immigrants.
+Laura Rivera, director of a Southern Poverty Law Center program that provides free legal representation to immigrants in custody in Georgia and Louisiana, said she has heard of similar ICE drop-offs in Georgia but did not say anything to the media to avoid creating a backlash against immigrants.
 She said many detainees are catching the virus inside the United States rather than bringing it in.

 But she and others said ICE is spreading the virus by failing to release detainees from congregate facilities.

-“They’re in a burning building they need to get out,” Rivera said of detainees.
+“They’re in a burning building, they need to get out,” Rivera said of detainees.
 “They’re basically just trying to stay alive.”

 Federal judges have criticized ICE in recent days for failing to quickly review the cases of those who are eligible for release, or to mount a vaccination program in New York.